MG Software.

 What is the verdict on Google Analytics (GA4) vs Plausible?

-The choice between Google Analytics and Plausible is a trade-off between functionality and privacy.
-GA4 offers unmatched analytical depth and integration with the Google ecosystem, but at the cost of privacy and page performance.
-Plausible provides an elegant solution for those wanting to track essential metrics without compromising on privacy or GDPR compliance.
-More and more European businesses are switching to privacy-friendly alternatives like Plausible, partly due to stricter GDPR enforcement by European data protection authorities.
+The choice between Google Analytics and Plausible is a fundamental trade-off between analytical depth and privacy, between extensive functionality and simplicity, and between the Google ecosystem and data sovereignty.
+GA4 offers unmatched analytical capabilities with advanced attribution models, predictive audiences, enhanced e-commerce tracking, and seamless integration with Google Ads and BigQuery, but at the cost of user privacy, page performance, and legal complexity around GDPR compliance.
+Plausible provides an elegant solution for those wanting to track essential website metrics without compromising on privacy, performance, or GDPR compliance.
+In 2026, more European businesses are switching to privacy-friendly alternatives like Plausible, driven by stricter GDPR enforcement by European data protection authorities and growing societal awareness of digital privacy rights.

 Which option does MG Software recommend?

-At MG Software, we use Plausible as our standard analytics platform.
-The privacy-first approach aligns with our values and those of our clients, the sub-1 KB script contributes to excellent Core Web Vitals, and the absence of a cookie banner improves user experience.
-For clients needing advanced marketing analytics, we implement GA4 with a configured consent management solution.
-We always advise taking data minimization as a starting point and only collecting what is actually needed.
+At MG Software, we use Plausible as our standard analytics platform for all websites we build, including our own site mgsoftware.nl.
+The privacy-first approach seamlessly aligns with our values and those of our clients, the sub-1-KB script measurably contributes to excellent Core Web Vitals scores, and the absence of a cookie banner improves both user experience and our clients' legal position.
+For clients needing advanced marketing analytics, particularly for optimizing Google Ads campaigns or conducting deep e-commerce analysis, we implement GA4 with a carefully configured consent management solution that complies with the ePrivacy Directive.
+We always advise taking data minimization as a starting point and only collecting what is genuinely needed for business decision-making.

 Migrating: what to consider?